Skip to main content

 One thing that Starling will not change in 2023 is our commitment to innovation.
 While we have lofty ideas about our part in the evolution of financial services, we built Starling to deliver banking services and products that are really useful.
 What I’m most proud of in the last couple of months is the launch of free virtual cards.
 Anyone with a Starling personal account can have access to them; no premium subscription required.

 A bit like the smartphone, the virtual card is one of those innovations that people didn’t know they needed until it was invented.
 Virtual cards work just like normal debit cards, but exist only in digital form.
-With Starling they are linked to Savings Spaces within the app, allowing people to better track and manage their spending.
+With Starling they are linked to Spaces within the app, allowing people to better track and manage their spending.
 In 2015, some questioned why we were building our technology from scratch at Starling; “Why do it the hard way?” they said.
 Well it’s precisely for moments like this, so that we can build interesting new things better.

 All change on the metrics